 Sometimes you can't play music on iPhone/iPod after you disconnect the iPhone from a computer or when you remove the earphone out of the faucet on iPhone/iPod.
-In that case you can try re-plugging your iPhone/iPod to PC and removing it or plugging your earphone to the jack and removing it again.
+In that case, you can try to re-plug in your iPhone/iPod to PC and remove it or plug your earphone into the jack and then remove it again.
 The moment you connect PC or earphone to iPhone/iPod, the software will turn off the speaker and turn on when you plug them out.
-While poor wire connectivity may prevent software from turning speaker on so as to stop producing sound.
+While poor wire connectivity may prevent software from turning the speaker on so as to stop producing sound.
 Reconnecting the iPhone may have a chance to trigger this software pass-out problem.

 If above methods don't help.
 You may restore your iPhone/iPod to factory settings.
-Restoring software deletes all of your data and content from your device including songs, videos, contacts, photos and calendar info.
-Thus it is recommendable that you back up your data to computer to prevent any files lost during the process.
-Then follow below steps to reset your iPhone/iPod
+Restoring software deletes all of your data and content from your device including songs, videos, contacts, photos, and calendar info.
+Thus it is recommendable that you back up your data to the computer to prevent any files lost during the process.
+Then follow steps below to reset your iPhone/iPod

-1. Connect your iPhone/iPod to computer via USB cable.
+STEP 1.
+Connect your iPhone/iPod to a computer via USB cable.

-3. In the Summary panel, click Restore iPhone in the right interface.
+STEP 3.
+In the Summary tab, click Restore iPhone in the right interface.

 Hope this post works for you and enjoy your music again!